HISTORY OF KINGSMILL

 - Three generations of Burwells maintained the family seat at Kingsmill during the 18th century.
 Lewis Burwell acquired about 1,400 acres of land on the James River, and was related by marriage to Elizabeth Kingsmill Tayloe Bacon (Richard Kingsmill’s daughter).
 His youngest son, Lewis, inherited the land in 1710.
 He was appointed Naval Officer for the Upper District in 1728, leading to the development of the landing later known as “Burwell’s Ferry".
 Evidence of the landing can still be seen today.
 A petition to the Burgesses in 1736 made note of the fact he had laid out “great sums of money in building a mansion house… and in making gardens and other considerable improvements.”
 While thousands of fragments were recovered from the site, two striking metal artifacts uncovered by archeologists on the Kingsmill Plantation tract in 1973 were conclusively identified as parts of the coats of arms of the colonial property owners at the site.
 Other artifacts included a lion’s paw, approximately a foot high, hammered out of sheet copper.
 Such a symbol was part of the coat of arms of the Burwell family of Suffolk, England.

 Archeological discoveries also led to the restoration of the Kingsmill and Pettus Plantations.
 More discoveries were made during the building of the River Course.
 On the 17th green, near the place where a tavern once stood, a large number of artifacts were uncovered.
-At the Kingsmill Plantation beautiful brick walkways, which had been under layers of earth for more than 200 years, were discovered leading from the Kingsmill Plantation house to the dependencies.
-However, they are not visible today.
-On the advice of the Smithsonian Institution, the brick walkways were covered again with soil to prevent the deterioration and crumbling that have occurred if left exposed.
+At the Kingsmill Plantation, beautiful brick walkways which had been under layers of earth for more than 200 years, were discovered leading from the Kingsmill Plantation house to the dependencies.
+However, they are no longer visible today.
+On the advice of the Smithsonian Institution, the brick walkways were covered again with soil in order to prevent the deterioration and crumbling if left exposed.
 Many of the artifacts found on the Kingsmill site are on display at the Resort.
 The James River Institute for Archeology assumed stewardship of all the items.

 For example, along the James River bank, running from the marina eastward to the property line, Busch Properties (BPI) found the cliffs were being eroded by about a foot a year.
 To remedy the situation BPI, working with the permission of the Army Corps of Engineers, undertook a massive restoration and stabilization effort.
 They brought in equipment to restore the river bank on a two-to-one slope, then planted on the bank to stabilize it for years to come.
 Although difficult, this presented an opportunity for another improvement.
 The river bank was edged with massive boulders to break up the waves, which allowed sand to accumulate behind the boulders and widen the beach.